voivoid/CmakeCppLibTemplate/README.md

 # CmakeCppLibTemplate

-A CMAKE template for C++ library with boost and fakeit thirdparties
+A CMAKE template for C++ library with boost and trompeloeil thirdparties